HKervadec/mittelwerk/README.md

 # The Mittelwerk Compiler

-This is a school project for the 3info from the [INSA-Rennes](http://www.insa-rennes.fr/en.html).
+This is a group project for the 3info from the [INSA-Rennes](http://www.insa-rennes.fr/en.html).

 Our goal is to provide a tool chain for the [Orbiter Space Flight Simulator](http://orbit.medphys.ucl.ac.uk/), allowing us to write basic automata without technical knowledge.